-One of the many different investments that the IRS allows in an IRA or 401k is to acquire private equity.
+One of the many different investments that the IRS allows in an IRA or 401K is to acquire private equity, also known as a private placement, or PPM.
 Private equity is an ownership interest in a private company.
 One of the biggest benefits to this is the tax benefits associated with the retirement account.

 When investing in private equity you don’t have public disclosure laws that are associated with publicly traded securities.
 Because of this, you can capitalize on private equity opportunities.
-Adding in the returns that can come from a private equity opportunity plus the tax-deferred or tax-free benefits that come from the retirement account it really makes for a great pairing of a retirement investment option.
+Adding in the returns that can come from a PPM opportunity, plus the tax-deferred or tax-free benefits that come from the retirement account really makes for a great pairing of a retirement investment option.

-What Are The Benefits To Private Equity Investing In An IRA
+The Benefits of Private Equity Investing in an IRA

 - Another way to diversify your retirement account